No products in the cart.

 As teachers we don’t want to just ‘stand and deliver’ information.
 Students love to know that we have the confidence to allow them to be active learners and that we trust them to learn, listen and share with each other throughout the learning process.

-For more collaborative lesson plans become a member of Seven Steps Online.
+To access loads more collaborative lesson plans become a member of Teacher Hub – unlock your free trial today!

 This is an adapted version of an article by Jen McVeity, to read the full article please go to: Education Matters Mag article.